Constraint-Aware Reinforcement Learning via Adaptive Action Scaling: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) has demonstrated remarkable success across a range of domains, including Atari games~\cite{mnih2015human}, robotics~\cite{gu2017deep, wu2023daydreamer}, and long-horizon strategy games \cite{silver2017mastering, vinyals2019grandmaster}.
 This success is significantly facilitated by exploratory behavior, which allows agents to discover effective behaviors.
-However, such exploratory behaviors often lead to the violation of constraints imposed on the controlled system.
-While constraint violations are tolerable in simulated environments and games where resets are free, they pose serious risks in real-world applications \cite{amodei2016concrete}.
+However, such exploratory behaviors often lead to the violation of system constraints.
+While such violations are tolerable in simulation and games with free resets, they pose serious risks in real-world applications \cite{amodei2016concrete}.
 Violating safety constraints can lead to irreversible damage or system failure.
-To address this issue, Safe Reinforcement Learning (Safe RL) \cite{garcia2015comprehensive} has emerged as a critical area of research that aims to minimize constraint violations during both training and deployment.
+To address this issue, Safe Reinforcement Learning (Safe RL) \cite{garcia2015comprehensive} aims to minimize constraint violations during both training and deployment.

 Safe RL methods can be broadly categorized into two groups: \emph{safe exploration} and \emph{constrained~RL}.
 Safe exploration techniques aim to prevent the agent from taking actions that violate safety constraints.
-These methods typically rely on prior knowledge of the system dynamics and feasible safe states to construct control barrier functions~\cite{ames2019control, dai2023safe, zhang2023spatial}, or model predictive shields~\cite{banerjee2024dynamic, dawood2025ral, agha2024exploring}.
+These methods typically rely on prior knowledge of the system dynamics and feasible safe states to construct control barrier functions~\cite{ames2019control, dai2023safe, zhang2023spatial}, or model predictive shields~\cite{banerjee2024dynamic, dawood2025l4dc, agha2024exploring}.
 Although effective, their applicability is limited by the need for detailed prior information about the system dynamics, an assumption that often does not hold in early learning stages or tasks where system dynamics are unknown.